 Modern Slavery & Human Trafficking

-The course provides an overview of the new legislation and national guidance on modern slavery and human trafficking.
-The training includes how to identify human trafficking, sexual exploitation, domestic servitude and the powers available to investigators.
-It will also cover the role and responsibilities of First Responders making referrals to the Nation Referral Mechanism
+This course will provide an overview of the new legislation and National guidance on Modern Slavery Act 2015 and Human Trafficking.
+The training includes how to identify human trafficking, sexual exploitation, domestic servitude and reporting mechanism.

 Who is the Course aimed at?